-Science fiction places familiar topics in unfamiliar settings so we see them from a new perspective.
-And uses this as a mirror to reflect our human shortcomings.
+Science fiction places familiar topics into unusual settings so that we see them from a new perspective.
+And then uses this as a mirror to reflect our human shortcomings.

-Don't be put off by the spaceships, robots, naval motifs and the post-apocalyptic survival storyline - BSG actually offers popular appeal.
+If you haven't seen this show: Don't be put off by the spaceships, robots, naval motifs and the post-apocalyptic survival storyline.
+It's not your typical sci-fi series.

 It explores a timeless question:

 “What does it mean to be human?”

 Warning: Contains spoilers.

 BSG was originally a show in the 1970s.
 It was revived in 2003 by Ron D Moore and David Eick.
 The reimagined version ran for ~75 episodes until 2009.

 Eventually, it got canceled due to mediocre live TV ratings.

 But it earned critical acclaim and a highly devoted fan base.